farmOS/farmOS/README.md

 Provides OpenLayers configuration for a farm map type.

-This module is part of the [Drupal Farm](http://drupal.org/project/farm) distribution.
+This module is part of the [FarmOS](http://drupal.org/project/farm) distribution.

 DEPENDENCIES